The Easy and Effective 8-Step Rulebook for Steam Cleaning the Most Stubborn Car Seats

 Test For Colorfastness

-- If no color appears, continue steam cleaning the rest of your upholstery.
+- If no color appears, I continue steam cleaning the car upholstery.

-- If there is a small amount of color on the paper towel, there’s a small chance of color running.
-But, it should be safe to continue cleaning.
+- If there is a small amount of color on the paper towel, there’s a slight chance of color running.
+To be sure, I use cool or cold water to test the area again with a paper towel.
+If it’s confirmed, I stop the steam cleaning process.

 To be sure, you can use cool or cold water to test the area again with a paper towel.